 If you watched the video above, you noticed that we are not fans of cleaning the entire grinder (if you have a four-piece version).
 If you have a grinder without a kief catcher, then don’t worry.
 Unless your grinder is building up a ton of residue with the kief catcher, then we strongly recommend taking the two pieces that grind the weed.
 Please see the video if you’re unsure.

-Pour enough rubbing alcohol in a large container.
-Now, it’s time to place your grinding pieces into the alcohol.
+#1 Pour enough rubbing alcohol in a large container – Now, it’s time to place your grinding pieces into the alcohol.
 Let them stay in there for at least 15 minutes.
-If you have the patience then, an hour or more is great.
+If you have the patience then an hour or even a DAY or more would be great.

 After your grinder is clean, make sure to run each piece thoroughly under warm water.
 It is extremely important because we do not want to get the rubbing alcohol on our weed.
 Let the two pieces sit on a paper towel for as long as it needs to dry.
 Bonus: grab a blow dryer and speed up the process.
 I know some of you can’t go an hour without that bud.